Sven-Skyth-Henriksen/Mammejongen_Website/README.md

 ## General Information ℹ️

 - <em>What problem does it solve?</em>
-- I saw that they dont have a Website yet so I tried to create one for free.
+- I moticed that they dont have a Website yet so I tried to create one for free.

 - <em>What is the purpose of your project?</em>
 - Doing something for a good cause and to get better Web Development skils.